biocore/qiime/doc/scripts/parallel_assign_taxonomy_blast.rst

 **Example:**

-Split the input file (-i) into five jobs (-O), using the id to taxonomy mapping file (-t) and reference sequence template file (-r), start them,and write the results (-o) to out/.
+Assign taxonomy to all sequences in the input file (-i) via five (-O) independent jobs using BLAST with the id to taxonomy mapping file (-t) and reference sequence template file (-r), and write the results (-o) to /home/qiime_user/out/.
 BE SURE TO SPECIFY FULL PATHS!

 ::

-	parallel_assign_taxonomy_blast -O 5 -i inseqs.fasta -t at_id_to_taxonomy.txt -r at_refseqs.fasta -o out/
+	parallel_assign_taxonomy_blast.py -O 5 -i /home/qiime_user/inseqs.fasta -t /home/qiime_user/at_id_to_taxonomy.txt -r /home/qiime_user/at_refseqs.fasta -o /home/qiime_user/out/